anentropic/python-waterloo/README.md

    (will assume types already imported or defined in file)
 ```

-Waterloo will still add the annotation to the function, but when you try to run mypy on this file it will complain that `MysteryType` is not imported.
+Waterloo will still add the annotation to the function, but when you try to run mypy on this file it will complain that `MysteryType` is not imported (if `MysteryType` is not already imported or defined in the file).
 You will then have to resolve that manually.

+You may want to run a formatter such as [isort](https://github.com/timothycrosley/isort) on your code after applying annotations with waterloo, since it will just append the imports to the bottom of your existing import block.

 ### Upgrading your project to Python 3